Protein powder for losing weight and building muscles

 With a normal, balanced diet, a protein deficiency is rare.
 Nevertheless, there are situations in which it is difficult to ensure a regular supply of high-quality proteins - examples include diseases with restricted food intake.
 There are also groups of people who generally have a somewhat higher protein requirement and should therefore pay particular attention to the intake of high-quality protein.

 These include older people over 65, growing children, adolescents, and competitive athletes.
 However, whether it makes sense for these groups of people to supply part of their daily protein requirements with food supplements in the form of protein powder cannot be answered in general, but must always be decided individually.

 The popularity of supplemental protein shakes among athletes and in the fitness scene is partly due to the fact that before a training session it is not necessary to ingest large amounts of food that unnecessarily stress the stomach.
 At the same time, shakes provide enough energy to build muscles.
 The usability of the available proteins also plays a role.

 How proteins are used depends on their biological value.
-The biological value is a unit of measurement that can be used to determine how efficiently a food protein can be synthesized to form an endogenous protein.
+The biological value is a unit of measurement that can be used to determine how efficiently a food protein can be synthesised to form an endogenous protein.
 The hen's egg was used as a reference value, which for a long time was regarded as the protein source most similar to human proteins.

 It is now known that there are proteins that have an even higher biological value than whole egg: the whey proteins.
 They are therefore particularly suitable for use as a dietary supplement and are often the basis of protein powder preparations.
 Whey protein also contains a high proportion of the amino acid cysteine, which has a strong antioxidant effect.